 Nikole Boyda McGuinness is the Lil’ Chefista, or should we say the Lil’ Chefista is Nikole Boyda McGuinness?
 Nikole was raised by her father, who didn’t have much of a flair for cooking, but could make a mean scrambled egg sandwich with freshly grown tomatoes and enjoyed mastering the All American favorite, a respectable grilled summer hot dog.
 But mostly, the “little skinny girl” (as she was known), lived on processed foods like Dinty Moore Beef Stew and Campbell’s Pork n’ Beans, always hiding the bites from her plate, with no knowledge that there were foods beyond the boxes and cans that lined her local grocery store shelves.
 At the young age of five, she discovered that there might be more to the plate while visiting her Aunties in the BIG city where the family took her out to fine restaurants and on other such culinary adventures.
 She was encouraged to “Just try it!
 If you don’t like it, you don’t have to finish it.
 But, at least, try it.” …a much different attitude than what she had experienced with her father.
-Promptly after returning home from this visit, Nikole, full of confidence from her encounters, and to her Daddy’s surprise, requested lobster when the waitress came to ask for their order at the local restaurant where they were “regulars.”
+Promptly after returning home from her first visit, Nikole, full of confidence from her encounters, and to her Daddy’s surprise… requested lobster when the waitress came to ask for their order at the local diner where they were “regulars.”
 This was only the beginning of Nikole’s journey into Gastronomica.

 After trading in her Mary Jane’s for a pair of converse and a road trip out west, Nikole eventually moved to Portland, OR, where she became exposed to foods she’d never dreamed of.
-She ate her first bagel piled high with pesto and delighted in the minty sensation that had awoken her taste buds, talking about it to no end for days, and also experienced a fantastically tasty oatmeal breakfast that came with a side of chopped hazelnuts and marionberries.
-“What’s this (??)
-Hazelnuts (?) marionberries (?) on oatmeal (?)
-Oh my goodness… what incredible little details!” (a truly defining moment).
+She ate her first bagel piled high with pesto and delighted in the cool, minty sensation that had awoken her taste buds, talking about it to no end for days, and also experienced a fantastically tasty oatmeal breakfast that came with a side of chopped hazelnuts and marionberries.
+“What’s this (??) hazelnuts (?) marionberries (?) on oatmeal (?)
+Oh my goodness… what incredible lil’ details!” (a truly defining moment).

 Nikole later found the love of her life, a tall handsome man named John, who would eventually become her spouse.
-After the first few dates, she felt that it was probably time to give up the lazy bowl of cereal for dinner, and that she should really start to learn how to cook on her own, believing somewhere deep within her that the way to a man’s heart was through his stomach.
+After the first few dates, she felt that it was probably time to give up the lazy bowl of cereal for dinner, and decided that she should really start to learn how to cook on her own, believing somewhere deep within her that the way to a man’s heart was through his stomach.
 But it turned out that the guy already had a few culinary tricks of his own.
 Good thing, too, because that lil’ skinny girl needed to survive.
 This was what ended up sealing the deal, as she handed over the key that led to her heart.
 Still determined to learn on her own, Nikole set up shop in their kitchen and began to experiment with various ingredients, fresh produce, herbs and seasonings.

-Her space of creation is The Lil Chefista’s Farmhouse, where she shares her culinary and lifestyle adventures, whether in her own kitchen, the backyard, or abroad, in class or out in the field.
+Her space of creation is The Lil Chefista’s Cottage, where she shares her culinary and lifestyle adventures, whether in her own kitchen, the backyard, or abroad, in class or out in the field.
 She loves to review the many cookbooks that she delves into, share the recipes that she creates, and she encourages the celebration of and discourse in food, in all that it encompasses.
 She truly believes that food is something to be shared in its full capacity, whether in person or over the web.
 Food can be explored in many facets, and through all of the senses.
-She openly welcomes your comments and suggestions, will be happy to answer questions, and would love to share in your own experiences and revelations in your discoveries.
+She openly welcomes your comments and suggestions, will be happy to answer questions, and would love to share in your own unique experiences and revelations with your discoveries.
 And like every good chefista, she wishes for you to savor life one bite at a time.